cvc5/ethos/user_manual.md

 The term `(substitute x y t)` replaces all occurrences of `x` by `y` in `t`.
 Note that this side condition is fully general and does not depend on the shape of terms in `t`.
-In detail, recall that the ALF checker treats all function applications as curried (unary) applications.
+In detail, recall that the Ethos treats all function applications as curried (unary) applications.
 In particular, this implies that `(f a)` matches any application term, since both `f` and `a` are parameters.
 Thus, the side condition is written in three cases: either `t` is `x` in which case we return `y`, `t` is a function application in which case we recurse, or otherwise `t` is a constant not equal to `x` and we return itself.